House GOP Campaign Arm Says It Was Hacked During The 2018 Election Cycle

 Gross negligence by the Democratic National Committee allowed hacking to take place.The Republican National Committee had strong defense!— Donald J. Trump (@realDonaldTrump) January 7, 2017

-Democrats regained control of the House in last month's elections.
+Democrats regained control of the House in last month's elections and one leader slammed what he called Republicans' previous lax attitude about cybersecurity.

+"Now, news of this hack – which was not released for months – makes it clear Republicans ignored election security at their own peril," said Rep. Bennie Thompson, D-Miss., ranking member on the House Committee on Homeland Security.

+"Democrats led on election security the entire 115th Congress and Republicans should have joined us.
+Nevertheless, Republicans should feel secure knowing that Democrats will continue to lead on cybersecurity and will look into all threats to our elections as soon as we take charge in January."

+Even if the people who stole it didn't use it to try to influence the election, it's still helpful for understanding what's taking place inside the American political system, he said.

+"It would provide them with critical insights into the plans, weaknesses and interests of key GOP officials and candidates.
+By not being transparent about this clear vulnerability to our democracy, the RNC placed the interests of party over those of the country."

-Earlier this year, the DCCC and the NRCC tried to negotiate a truce in which neither side would use any hacked material in attack ads and other strategic decisions, but talks eventually broke down.
+Earlier this year, the DCCC and the NRCC tried to negotiate a truce in which neither side would use any hacked material in attack ads and other strategic decisions, but those talks eventually broke down.

 Defense, law enforcement and intelligence officials, however, say they've stepped up their efforts since Russia attacked the 2016 presidential election.

-Still, the threat from Russian and other foreign interference continued, officials say, including through the midterms.
+The threat from Russian and other foreign interference continued, officials say, including through the midterms.

 Defense Secretary Jim Mattis said Saturday at a defense forum in California that election interference has further soured a poor situation between Washington and Russian President Vladimir Putin.